Azure/RGCOPY/rgcopy-docu.md

 ***
 ## File Copy of NetApp Volumes

+> :warning: **Warning:** File Copy of NetApp Volumes is a deprecated feature of RGCOPY.
+It will not be tested anymore. **It might or might not work in the future**.
+There will be no bug fixes for the RGCOPY file copy feature.

 In Azure, you cannot export the snapshot of a NetApp volume to a BLOB or restore it in another region.
 Therefore, RGCOPY cannot directly copy NetApp volumes.
 However, RGCOPY supports NetApp volumes on LINUX using file copy (rather than disk or volume copy).
 Hereby, the following scenarios are possible: